Your recently viewed content will appear here

 - have resigned from your current military service and not be required to perform any Reserve service, and

 - Your application will be managed by the Directorate of Career Management Support – Army (DCMS-A), not Defence Force Recruiting.
 You should expect the process to take 18 to 30 months from initial expression of interest through to your first day at work in the Army.
-During this time, you will need to demonstrate that you have resigned from your current military service and be able to provide a separation date from all service types (full time, Reserve service, etc.).
+During this time, you will need to meet the medical standards for Army, been deemed suitable during a board interview, granted a visa and demonstrate that you have resigned from your current military service, able to provide a separation date from all service types (full time, reserve service, etc) and gain the required security clearance.

 - Your first approach to DCMS-A (using the email form link later on this page) should be an expression of interest accompanied by a CV/resume.
 If you are assessed as having the qualifications, experience and potential to fill an expected vacancy, you will be invited to submit a full application.